 Things to be careful of

-Lercanidipine generally does not cause any problems with your ability to drive a car or operate machinery.
+This medicine generally does not affect your ability to drive a car or operate machinery.

-However, as with other medicines used to treat high blood pressure,
+However, as with other medicines used to treat high blood pressure, some people may

-a few people may

-feel dizzy, light-headed or faint, especially when first taking lercanidipine
+feel dizzy, light-headed or faint, especially when first taking this medicine or changing

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get

-grapefruit juice as grapefruit juice may increase the effects
+grapefruit juice as grapefruit juice may increase the effects of these medicines.

 swelling of the ankles, feet or lower legs

-gastrointestinal disturbances such as heartburn, nausea, epigastric pain or diarrhoea
+gastrointestinal disturbances such as heartburn, nausea, abdominal pain or diarrhoea

 angina (chest pain or tightness)